brunoleos/obsidian-tagverse/README.md

 - 🐛 **[Report Issues](https://github.com/brunoleos/obsidian-tagverse/issues)**: Found a bug?
 Let us know
 - 💬 **[Obsidian Discord](https://discord.gg/obsidianmd)**: Community support and discussions
 - 💡 **[Feature Requests](https://github.com/brunoleos/obsidian-tagverse/issues/new)**: Have an idea?
 Suggest it here

+## 🆚 Similar Plugins

+Tagverse makes tag-based interactivity general-purpose.
+Here are related plugins with more specific scopes:

+- **Buttons Plugin**: Creates clickable buttons for common actions (run code, open notes, etc.).
+Less flexible than Tagverse but simpler to use for basic workflows.

+- **Tasks Plugin**: Makes task items (checkboxes) interactive and provides task management features.

+- **Projects Plugin**: For project management with due dates and status tracking.

+- **Dataview**: Powers data visualization and queries, can display interactive results alongside Tagverse widgets.

+- **Templater**: Creates dynamic content via scripts - complementary to Tagverse for generated content.

+- **Meta Bind**: Allows binding metadata to form controls - similar interactivity but focused on metadata.

+What differentiates Tagverse is its ability to transform ANY tag into ANY interactive content using JavaScript, giving creators full control over user experiences.

+## 🚀 Future Roadmap

+### High Priority
+- **JIRA-Style Tag Matching**: Support regex patterns for tags like `PROJ-123` or `GITHUB-456`, extending beyond simple tag names

+### Medium Priority
+- **Context/Scopes**: Apply transformations only in specific folders, files, or based on frontmatter conditions
+- **Script Template Library**: Built-in templates for common use cases with validation and helper functions

+### Medium-Low Priority
+- **Hover Previews**: See rendered previews when hovering over tags in live preview mode
+- **Grouped Tag Mappings**: Organize mappings into categories with batch operations

+### Low Priority
+- **Performance Monitoring**: Track render times, identify slow scripts, and provide optimization recommendations

 ---